julien-arino/R-for-modellers/index.md

 ## R for modellers

-These are slides, code and links to videos related to the use of the `R` programming language.
+These are small snapshots ("vignettes") to illustrate a technique or a concept in `R`.
 This information is mainly geared towards mathematical modellers but may be useful to others.
-If you are registered in one of the courses I teach at the University of Manitoba in which I require `R` coding, some of the vignettes are required reading, e.g., for [MATH 2740 (Mathematics of Data Science)](https://julien-arino.github.io/math-of-data-science/) students.
+If you are registered in one of the courses I teach at the University of Manitoba in which I require `R` coding, e.g., [MATH 2740 (Mathematics of Data Science)](https://julien-arino.github.io/math-of-data-science/), some of the vignettes are required material.

 All files are available on the [GitHub version](https://github.com/julien-arino/R-for-modellers/) of the page.
-Feel free to use the material in these slides or in the folders.
-If you find this useful, I will be happy to know.
-Slides are produced mostly using [Marp](https://marp.app/), with a few using other systems (LaTeX, Sweave, Rmarkdown, etc.).
+Feel free to use any material; if you find this useful, I will be happy to know.

-### "Vignettes"

-These are small snapshots ("vignettes") meant to illustrate a technique.
+Slides are produced using [Quarto](https://quarto.org/).

 Material here is inherently work in progress.
 I will be updating the vignettes from time to time to reflect a better understanding of the material, new packages, etc.
 The vignettes and videos vary greatly in length.